Mellieħa: British period to present day

 Mellieħa, as it is today, developed whilst Malta was under British rule.
 The village became a parish once again in 1844, and began to develop after the British encouraged people to settle in the area by giving leases to the population.
-The parish church was built in various stages in the late 19th and early 20th centuries and it is said that the locals helped building the church.
+The parish church was built in various stages in the late 19th and early 20th centuries and it is said that the locals helped in building the church.
 A postal agency opened in Mellieħa in 1891.

 Just before World War II, Fort Campbell was built in Selmun, whilst Mellieħa Fort was built on top of Mellieħa Hill as a lookout post.
 The British also built a number of pillboxes around the coastline of Mellieħa, for defensive purposes in case of an Italian or German invasion.

 Mellieħa has seen a lot of development since the end of the war.
 The Mellieħa Local Council was established by the Local Councils Act of 1993.